 We have here over six of this type of audit.
 The regular audit re covered in our previous post.
 Our approach here is to define and give details of the peculiarities of the particular audit.
 You should also be able to click some related links to be able to make a good understanding of this subject matter.

-Integrated Auditing: The unconventional Types Now
+Integrated Auditing The Unconventional Types Now

 This audit is not a normal audit.
 It’s an audit carried out even after a normal audit is done.
 So, it’s highly technical.
 In fact, it’s an audit often conducted as part of a criminal or civil investigation.
-These type of auditors must be vast in accounting and investigative procedures.
-This’s because, the results of this type of audit may be used as evidence in legal proceedings.
+These types of auditors must be vast in accounting and investigative procedures.
+This’s because the results of this type of audit may be used as evidence in legal proceedings.
 It may also be used to resolve disagreements.
 Such disagreement between corporations or company shareholders.
 In this case, it’s applied as a conflict resolution mechanism.

 As a matter of fact, many government agencies undergo statutory audits.
 And, the findings re made available to the public.
 This action tends to improve transparency and public trust.

-Value for Money Auditing: The unconventional Types Now
+Value for Money Auditing The Unconventional Types Now

 This is another unconventional audit.
 It’s an audit usually conducted in non-profit organizations.
 The purpose is to assess resource management and operations.
 The 3 components of value for money audit to evaluate are;

 - Economy: Using this parameter auditors review how such organizations acquire and distribute its resources.